philamp/jellygrail/README.md

 > [!TIP]
 > To update, replace the git clone command by `git pull`

-## Configuration
+### Configure

-While compilation takes place, run the config wizard:
+Run the config wizard:
 ````
 cd ..
 sudo chmod +x jf-config.sh _MOUNT.SH
 ./jg-config.sh
 ````

-## Run
+### Run

-Once compilation is done, launch your adapted variant of this docker run command, still inside the root folder of the projet.
+Launch your adapted variant of this docker run command, still inside the root folder of the projet.

 > [!TIP]
 > Beware that by default this working folder will store `jellygrail` subfolder with config and runtime data such as the rclone ISO/RAR structure cache _(0.5%~ of your real-debrid storage size)_.